Ubiqu0/UbiOne/README.md

 ![Screen Shot 2021-11-24 at 11 11 21](https://user-images.githubusercontent.com/7373193/143227929-663da6c6-d013-44a5-9de1-07ea58ddc182.png)

-When uploading via SWD you don't need to put the STM32 in boot mode.
+When uploading via SWD you don't need to put the STM32 in any special mode.
 All you need is to connect the pins:

   - **GND**
   - **SWDIO**